Have you heard about mobile marketing?

 As you experiment, remember to keep track, else you’ll be experimenting in vain.
 The idea is to find out which strategies work best, so, ideally, you should keep track of your progress (including your failures and challenges).

 Create a mobile-friendly site:

 It doesn’t stop at creating a mobile-friendly site, you must also link it to your main website.
 If your site was mobile friendly enough, then statistics have it that 74% of customers will return, while 61% will leave if otherwise.

 In the end, seeking permission before pursuing intensive marketing conversations makes more sense.
 And not only that, it yields a higher ROI.
-Plus, response rate and customer engagement are better improved.
+Plus, the response rate and customer engagement are better improved.

 It’s just easier to sell something to someone who’s already interested in said thing in the first place, don’t you think?

-So, with that, we end our today’s discourse on mobile marketing.
+So, with that, we end today’s discourse on mobile marketing.
 Did you pick up a few tips?
 Sure you did.
 Do have fun implementing them (and profiting).
 Ciao!

 Note: This is a guest post by Josh Wardini.
 If you have an excellent article to contribute, proceed with our guest blogging guidelines.

 If you had fun with this guide, then do add our pin to your Pinterest Board.

 Here are some hand-picked articles for you to read: